Explore health content from A to Z.

 Get vaccinated against HPV

-Have routine Pap tests and pelvic examinations
+Have routine Pap tests and pelvic exams

 Routinely check entire body for irregular growth of moles and check your vulva regularly for any signs of vulvar cancer